pgpt10/Custom-Animator/README.md

   3. Screen Insets
   4. Transition Type

-3. Back Drop View : Greyish view between presenting controller and the presented controller.
+3. Back Drop View (optional) : Greyish view between presenting controller and the presented controller.
 It is optional to use Back Drop View.

+4. Dismiss on background tap (optional) : If the presented controller size is less than tha screen size, it can be dismissed on the background tap as well.

 ## How to use